 Indirect rates are important in compliance, billing, and financial reporting.
 Billing at provisional rates ensures cash flow from a project.
 However, reconciling provisional rates with actual rates is vital to true them up and understand your risk and liability throughout the year.
 The Statement of Indirect Rates in Unanet provides the breakout of the calculations and reconciling them back to the general ledger is key for audits.

-Unanet can also accurately re-calculate indirect rate applications from provisional to actual cost once the incurred cost submission is final and those annual true-ups are ready to be invoiced to the customer.
+Unanet can also accurately re-calculate indirect rate applications from provisional to actual cost once the incurred cost submission is final and those annual true-up bills are ready to be invoiced to the customer.

 Unanet’s Key Benefits